A fictionalized scary real life experience.

-Ten minutes later we'd stopped at a gas station, and an attendant tapped on our car window.
-"I need the key," he said through chattering teeth.
+Ten minutes later we'd stopped at a gas station, and an older gentleman tapped on my car window.
+"I need the gas key," he said through chattering teeth.

 I opened the door since the window wasn't working.
 "I'm sorry.
 I forgot.
 It's okay.
 I can do it."